awsdocs/aws-sdk-for-javascript-v3/doc_source/ses-examples-sending-email.md

 To run the example, enter the following at the command prompt\.
 The email is queued for sending by Amazon SES\.

 ```
-ts-node ses_sendemail.ts // If you prefer JavaScript, enter 'node ses_sendemail.js'
+node ses_sendemail.js
 ```

-This example code can be found [found here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/ses/src/ses_sendemail.ts)\.
+This example code can be found [found here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/ses/src/ses_sendemail.js)\.

 ## Sending an email using a template<a name="ses-examples-sendtemplatedemail"></a>

 In this example, use a Node\.js module to send email with Amazon SES\.
-Create a Node\.js module with the file name `ses_sendtemplatedemail.ts`\.
+Create a Node\.js module with the file name `ses_sendtemplatedemail.js`\.
 Configure the SDK as previously shown, including installing the required clients and packages\.

 Create an object to pass the parameter values that define the email to be sent, including sender and receiver addresses, subject, email body in plain text and HTML formats, to the `SendTemplatedEmailCommand` method of the `SES` client class\.
 To call the `SendTemplatedEmailCommand` method, invoke an Amazon SES client service object, passing the parameters\.